-Today’s industrial egg operations cut costs by confining egg-laying hens in what are called “battery cages” – small wire-cages stacked one on top of the other in massive warehouses.
+All of today’s industrial egg operations cut costs by cruelly confining egg-laying hens.
+Those who are kept in so-called “battery cages” – small wire cages stacked one on top of the other in massive warehouses, suffer unimaginably.
 Hens are often packed into cages so tiny that they each have less space to move and stretch their wings than the size of a single piece of printer paper.
 It is impossible for hens to express any natural behaviors while living out their entire lives in these cages, and they suffer from massive negative health consequences through cage malfunctions, disease-infested environments, and the stress of standing on a wire mesh twenty-four hours a day, seven days a week.

 - Why Should We Care?